 On 11 March 2020, the World Health Organisation declared the novel coronavirus disease, COVID-19, a global pandemic and recommended containment and mitigation measures worldwide.
-The COVID-19 pandemic had a significant impact on economic and market conditions around the world during 2020 and 2021 and continues to adversely impact economic activity.
-The Group's businesses were also impacted by COVID-19 and measures taken by governments and authorities to contain its spread (see further "Risk Factors - Risks Relating to the Group - All of the Group's businesses have been adversely affected by the COVID-19 pandemic").
-The Group has assessed the impact of COVID-19 on its businesses and how it is reflected in its consolidated financial position and performance.
-See Note 3 to the 2021 Group Financial Statements in respect of the Group's assessment of the impact of the COVID-19 pandemic on its business.
+The COVID-19 pandemic had a significant impact on economic and market conditions around the world during 2020 and 2021.
+The Group's businesses were also impacted by the COVID-19 pandemic and measures taken by governments and authorities to contain its spread (see further "Risk Factors - Risks Relating to the Group - All of the Group's businesses have been adversely affected by the COVID-19 pandemic"), though there has been a significant improvement in the operating results of the Group across key segments and geographies as the impact of the COVID-19 pandemic has eased in markets where the Group operates.
+The Group has assessed the impact of the COVID-19 pandemic on its businesses and how it is reflected in its consolidated financial position and performance.
+See Note 3 to the 2022 Group Financial Statements in respect of the Group's assessment of the impact of the COVID-19 pandemic on its businesse.